macday/Vitamin-App/README.md

 ### Note:
 You must install the routing package in order for the page to load.
 Please run `npm install react-router-dom` to install the dependencies.
+You must install the fade-in packages as well.
+Please run `npm install react-fade-in` to install the dependencies.

 In the project directory, you can run: